cloud-native-toolkit/site-operator-guide/docs/resources/automation-runtimes.md

 ### Podman instructions

-Unlike Docker which traditionally has separated a cli from a daemon-based container engine, [Podman](https://podman.io) is a daemon-less container engine originally developed for [Linux](#getting-started-with-podman-for-linux) systems.
-There is a [MacOS](#getting-started-with-podman-for-macos) port which has sufficient features to support running the automation based on container images.
+Unlike Docker which traditionally has separated a cli from a daemon-based container engine, [Podman](https://podman.io) is a daemonless container engine originally developed for [Linux](#getting-started-with-podman-for-linux) systems.
+There is a [MacOS](#getting-started-with-podman-for-macos) port which has sufficent features to support running the automation based on container images.
 Podman can run containers in root or rootless mode.
 Current permissions setup in the `launch.sh` script will require root mode.

 #### Getting started with Podman for MacOS